owncloud-ci/core/README.md

 The plugin requires either `VERSION`, `GIT_REFERENCE` or `DOWNLOAD_URL` to be defined.
 All other variables are optional

 - `VERSION`
-The owncloud tarball version to fetch from https://download.owncloud.org/community/
+The owncloud tarball version to fetch from https://download.owncloud.org/community/ or the daily or testing sub-directory

 - `GIT_REFERENCE`
 The branch to fetch from https://github.com/owncloud/core